sergevs/ansible-openstack/README.md

 * **remote_user = root** must be configured for ansible.

 # Target host(s) requirements
-* At least 8 Gb RAM with 4 CPU cores is required for minimal single host testing configuration.
+* At least 8 Gb RAM, 4 CPU cores, 10Gb HDD (5Gb for root FS + 5GB cinder partition) is required for minimal single host test installation.
 * OS version: Redhat/CentOS 7.4 with current updates.(**updates are important**).
 * The required for Openstack repositories have to be properly configured.
 * SSH key passwordless authentication must be configured for root account.